Amazon’s hidden ‘outlet’ section has massive kitchen deals for Prime Day

-Prime Big Deal Days is live — and Amazon Outlet deals are rolling out
+Prime Big Deal Days starts tomorrow — but Amazon Outlet deals are already rolling out

-Amazon’s Prime Big Deals Day is here, and eagle-eyed deal hunters are already scouring the site, looking for the deepest discounts they can find.
+With less than 24 hours to go until Amazon’s Prime Big Deals Day, eagle-eyed deal hunters are already scouring the site, looking for the deepest discounts they can find.
 But one trick that many don’t even know is that Amazon has an Outlet section, and it’s already packed with sales on kitchen gadgets, small appliances, cookware and more.

 In the outlet, you can find everything you need to stock your kitchen for fall (and the fast-approaching holiday season) at up to 53% off — like a large, non-slip silverware tray to help organize your drawers or that air fryer you’ve had your eye on.